Community Partners: Service & Outreach

-With a core mission of building bridges and connecting with our neighbors, St. John’s actively supports many education, food, and housing programs in the Greater Hartford community.
+St. John’s supports several education, food, and housing programs in the Greater Hartford community.

-For more information about St. John’s local community partnerships and how you can get involved, contact the Community Service chairperson, Lisa Mahoney, or the parish office.
-Specific volunteer opportunities are publicized through the Sunday bulletin and weekly e-mail newsletter.
+For more information about St. John’s local community ministries and partnerships, and how you can get involved, contact the parish office.
+Subscribe to the e-news to get notices about current volunteer opportunities.

 LOAVES & FISHES serves a hot meal five days a week at Immanuel Congregational Church (Farmington Avenue and Woodland Street).
 St. John’s volunteers shop for food, prepare and serve meals every second Wednesday of the month.
 Volunteers rotate responsibilities for preparing and serving.
-In addition, once a month after a Sunday service, St. John’s members make 200 sandwiches for Loaves & Fishes to distribute to their clients.
+We also make 200 sandwiches for Loaves & Fishes on one Sunday a month.

 COVENANT PREP is a school for boys from underserved communities in Hartford.
 St. John’s provides financial and other support.